matsvanes/reproducescript_JOSS/paper.md

 `ft_default` is the structure in which global configuration defaults are stored; it is used throughout all FieldTrip functions and global options at the start of the function are merged with the user-supplied options in the `cfg` structure specific to the function.

 The directory containing the reproducible analysis pipeline is structured as below.
-The standardized script is in `script.m`, all the data files are saved with a unique identifier to which is referred in `script.m`, and `hashes.mat` contains MD5 hashes for bookkeeping all input and output files.
+The standardized script is in `script.m`, which is shown below the directory structure.
+All the data files are saved with a unique identifier to which is referred in `script.m`, and `hashes.mat` contains MD5 hashes for bookkeeping all input and output files.
 It furthermore allows any researcher to check the integrity of all the intermediate and final result files of the pipeline.

+directory:

 	reproduce/
 		script.m